 Wrap-Up: Safe Steps to Resolve Sign-Up

 Most Grindr registration errors come down to a few predictable issues: OTP delivery, identity limits, device signals, or restrictive networks.
 Start simple—update, relaunch, and change networks—then focus on your specific symptom (SMS, email, device, region).
-If you run a brief mobile-only VPN test to compare routes, remember to turn it off before you submit the actual registration.
+If you run a brief VPN test to compare routes, remember to turn it off before you submit the actual registration.
 And if you still can’t create an account after cooldowns and a second-device test, share concise details with support so they can verify caps or flags on their side.
 Step-wise, patient troubleshooting usually wins here.